pydata/patsy/doc/quickstart.rst

    dmatrix("I(x1 + x2)", data)  # compare to "x1 + x2"

+Note that while Charlton goes to considerable efforts to take in data represented using different Python data types and convert them into a standard representation, all this work happens *after* any transformations you perform as part of your formula.
+So, for example, if your data is in the form of numpy arrays, "+" will perform element-wise addition, but if it is in standard Python lists, it will perform concatentation:

+.. ipython:: python

+   dmatrix("I(x1 + x2)", {"x1": np.array([1, 2, 3]), "x2": np.array([4, 5, 6])})
+   dmatrix("I(x1 + x2)", {"x1": [1, 2, 3], "x2": [4, 5, 6]})

 Charlton becomes particularly useful when you have categorical data.
 If you use a predictor that has a categorical type (e.g. strings or bools), it will be automatically coded.
 Charlton automatically